robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - [Vladimir Putin' speech](https://en.wikipedia.org/wiki/2007_Munich_speech_of_Vladimir_Putin) in Munich and its full [English transcription](http://en.kremlin.ru/events/president/transcripts/24034) from Kremlin (*via http only*)

-In that year the subprime loans bubble exploded and soon after the burst reached Europe, many U.S. non-governative organisations started to pop-up and spread in Ukraine.
-Looking at those past times, we can recognise as recently admitted by the U.S. a political interference in Ukraine to create some revolutions to bring in power a pro-European government which would later go against Russia.
+Soon after that speech US funded NGOs started to infiltrate the Ukraine society with the aim of influencing the political context.
+Looking at those past times, we can recognise it but at that time it was not so obvious.
+Only recently documents emerged by the U.S. archives that a political interference in Ukraine to create some revolutions to bring in power a pro-European government which would later go against Russia.

+In that same year the subprime loans bubble exploded and soon after the burst reached Europe.
 Under this point of view, it is worth to notice that there is no any way that aany country can apply fro joining the NATO by their own governemnt decision.
 But **only** by an official and explicit invitation from USA becuase this is the **only** procedure allowed among NATO to expand their obbligations over other countries.

 Therefore, the idea published by the media about the free-will of joining NATO is a mere fraud towards public opinion leveraging the ignorance about how NATO works by its own statute which, obviously, cannot be changed without the USA approval.
 Which supports the idea that NATO is a military fanclub of the USA, and it still seems to be the case today.